Location: Sioux City, Iowa

 Attendance: Strives for perfect attendance and commits to report to work on time.

-- Sets up the machine to perform the job by selecting appropriate tooling and inserting on machine using hand tools.
+- Sets up the machine to perform the job by selecting appropriate tooling on machine using hand tools.

 - Accurately enter time and quantity completed into the business computer system.

 - Positions guides, stops, holding blocks or other fixtures to secure the direct work piece, using hand tools and measuring device.